Air Canada Jetz: Sports teams

 Jetz is the official carrier for all seven Canadian teams and one U.S. team of the National Hockey League (NHL).
 It has assumed this role for the Vancouver Canucks, Calgary Flames, Edmonton Oilers, Ottawa Senators, Montreal Canadiens and Toronto Maple Leafs since its inception, with the Winnipeg Jets added for the 2011–12 season.
 Since its inception into the NHL in 2021, the Seattle Kraken have chosen Jetz as its official carrier.
 Jetz has also been the carrier for several US-based NHL franchises, including the Boston Bruins for the 2008 season, the Anaheim Ducks for the 2009–10 season, the Los Angeles Kings for the 2011–12 season, and the Washington Capitals for the 2010–11 season.

 On March 31, 2014, the Ottawa Citizen reported that Air Canada "has made a decision to exit this segment of the market."
 However, service has not been terminated, and on March 17, 2015, the company announced a 6-year contract with several NHL teams starting from the 2015–16 season.

 The Dallas Stars began using Air Canada Jetz starting with the 2022 Stanley Cup Playoffs.

-Since the 2023-24 season, the Buffalo Sabres and Colorado Avalanche have used Air Canada Jetz.
+Since the 2023–24 NHL season, the Buffalo Sabres and Colorado Avalanche have also used Air Canada Jetz.